 Have a Question about Mythos or Ironclad Devotion?

-Kira true name comes from a blending of several names from European languages with meanings like: fairy queen, throne, sunrise, spark, fiery ones, light, etc.
+Kira’s true name comes from a blending of several names from European languages with meanings like: fairy queen, throne, sunrise, spark, fiery ones, light, etc.

-The Navajo prayer of Zac’s grandfather isn’t based on an actual ceremony (both in the interest of the characters’ lack of time and for privacy of the Navajo culture), but Sani’s misunderstanding of Kira’s nature is based on real Navajo teachings about the gods and holy ones.
+As mentioned in the story, the Navajo prayer of Zac’s grandfather isn’t based on an actual ceremony (both in the interest of the characters’ lack of time and for privacy of the Navajo culture), but Sani’s misunderstanding of Kira’s nature is based on real Navajo teachings about the gods and holy ones.